Unfair Mensa test -- Horsedealer

 much he lost altogether turns on the only extraordinary event, which is that

-the check was valueless.
+the cheque was valueless.
 Had it not been, the horsedealer would have gained

 a $10 gross profit on the sale of the horse."